 The Ukrainian army tried to provoke militants of the so-called “Donetsk People’s Republic” to return fire, in order to disrupt the electoral process near the front-line.
 Also, the Ukrainian army is accused of shelling Horlovka.

 Poles still remember the Soviet-style Polish authorities.
 The EU resembles this structure more and more.
 The system structure is very similar [to the Soviet kolkhoz]: central management, central planning, gradually deeper interference into the affairs of the member-states and a traditional family, growing “totalitarian” trends.

+Recurrent pro-Kremlin disinformation narrative on the corrupt and undemocratic EU and on the failed European values.
 The decision-making structure in the EU is defined by EU treaties.
 Article 5 in the Treaty on the European Union ensured the principle of subsidiarity, which guarantees that decisions are taken as closely as possible to the citizen and that constant checks are made to verify that action at EU level is justified in light of the possibilities available at national, regional or local level.
 It is the principle whereby the EU does not take action (except in the areas that fall within its exclusive competence), unless it is more effective than action taken at national, regional or local level.
 Learn more here.